iiroj/iiro.fi/src/pages/2017-04-25---developer-experience-design/index.md

 There is an additional `docker-compose.prod.yml` file for running the project in production mode.
 In this mode our project is compiled into an NPM module, which is then installed into a Docker container.
 Another Docker container is started with a snapshot of the [MongoDB](https://www.mongodb.com/) database that includes the site's content.

 One neat thing with Docker is that it comes supported with virtual filesystem _volumes_.
 Our DE works by mounting the local repo inside the Docker container.
 Normally this would mean that installing `node_modules` would place back on the local filesystem.
 This would then bring about compatibility issues (like node-sass binaries) with varying host systems.
-To keep the DE portable, we define a Docker volume that gets mounted on top of the `node_modules` directy inside the already-mounted repo.
+To keep the DE portable, we define a Docker volume that gets mounted on top of the `node_modules` directly inside the already-mounted repo.
 It's kind of a _Mount Inception_, but works really well by abstracting away to modules from the host system.
-Another benefit of this is that it's possible to run the project in both the development and production mode at the same time using the same repo, in seperate Docker containers, but with different mounted `node_modules`.
+Another benefit of this is that it's possible to run the project in both the development and production mode at the same time using the same repo, in separate Docker containers, but with different mounted `node_modules`.
 We use NPM in production instead of Yarn for compatibility with out main servers.

 With GitLab it's possible to [define a project's CI system in the repo](https://docs.gitlab.com/ee/ci/pipelines.html), using a file called `.gitlab-ci.yml`.
 GitLab's CI can run Docker containers, so we only had to kind-of recreate the _docker-compose_ file.
 Every time someone pushes code, GitLab triggers whatever we defined in the CI file in our testing [Kubernetes cluster](https://kubernetes.io/).
 What this actually means is that a Docker container based on the same image used in local development is launched in a new Pod, the repo is downloaded inside it, and finally some npm scripts are run.
 This takes care of testing, linting and additional stuff like running [Snyk](https://snyk.io/).